Midrange driver for the perfect sound image

 Which manufacturers does Masori distribute?

-At Masori we currently carry midrange drivers from the following manufacturers: Accuton, American Bass, Audio System, Blam, DD Audio, DLS, Ground Zero, Hifonics, Hybrid Audio, Morel, Musway, Peerless by Tymphany, SB Acoustics, Scanspeak, STEG, Tang band
+At Masori we currently stock midrange drivers from the following manufacturers: Accuton, American Bass, Audio System, Blam, DD Audio, DLS, Ground Zero, Hifonics, Hybrid Audio, Morel, Musway, Peerless by Tymphany, SB Acoustics, Scanspeak, STEG, Tang Band

 and Vibe Audio.

-3-way systems, consisting of tweeter, midrange as well as woofer, excite many audio fans and are without a doubt a good choice for an optimal carhifi experience.
-In order for the system to best performance
+3-way systems, consisting of a tweeter, midrange driver and woofer, delight many audio fans and are undoubtedly a good choice for an optimal car hi-fi experience.
+In order for the system to deliver the best performance

-the midrange driver must be ideally matched with the other components.
-With our selection of models of all specifications, you'll find the perfect component for your car.
+, the midrange driver must be ideally matched to the other components.
+With our selection of models of all specifications, you will find the perfect component for your car.